Comparison of some ad-blocker apps for Android.

 NoRoot Firewall provides the features from both NetGuard and Blokada.
 You can completely block internet access for an app or block an app’s access to specific URLs.
 The Access Log shows the list of URLs apps are trying to access.
 You can tap on an entry entry and set it to up as a blocked URL.
 You can also add URLs as Global Filters to be blocked for all apps.
 NoRoot Firewall should be the best solution of the three but there’s an issue.
 The access logs in NoRoot Firewall shows the IPs an app is trying to access and not the domains.
 This is not ideal for us as a user to make a decision about blocking an IP.
 See image below that shows Pushbullet’s access log.
 NetGuard resolves the access into meaningful domains.
 NoRoot Firewall doesn’t do this and shows the IPs that the app accesses.

 Blokada is positioned primarily an ad-blocker while NetGuard and NoRoot are essentially firewall apps.
 NetGuard also allows you to add an ad-blocker feature by creating a blocklist similar to Blokada (see Ad Blocking with NetGuard).
 NoRoot Firewall is like an internet access on-off switch for apps.
 Even though you can block by IP, you don’t really know what you’re blocking.
 It also has no way of blocking ads.
-Of the three, NetGuard provides the best combination of features.
-If you are okay to spend around $10 on an app, there’s no beating it.
-If not, get Blokada.
+Of the three, the paid version of NetGuard provides the best combination of features.
+The second best option would be Blokada.